nanit/api-gateway-example/README.md

 This repo is an example of how to create an NGINX proxy as a gateway to your micro services.

-The beautiful thing is that you can run tests which verify the gateway routing is to the correct micro service and with the proper path.
+The beautiful thing is that you can run tests which verify that the gateway routing is done correctly, meaning a request is routed to a specified service with a specified path.

 For example, you can verify that an HTTP call to http://api.mycompany.com/login is routed to your authentication service with the /login path.

-Each service states its routes in `app/services/service_name.conf` All conf files are loaded to the main nginx.conf.
+Each service states its routes in `app/services/service_name.conf`

+All conf files are loaded to the main nginx.conf.

 Running The Test